Skip Navigation

 • If they have any professionals already involved in their care or supporting them with their wellbeing or mental health.

 • If they have other professionals involved in their care.
-If so, take the details and pass the information to the Wellbeing team who will liaise with them to make plans to best support the student.
+If so, take the details and pass the information to the Mental Health & Wellbeing Team who will liaise with them to make plans to best support the student.

-If the student advises that they are having suicidal thoughts but are not intending to act on these thoughts, contact the Wellbeing team where the student will be assessed by the team and an appointment will be arranged for them.
+If the student advises that they are having suicidal thoughts but are not intending to act on these thoughts, contact the Mental Health & Wellbeing Team where the student will be assessed by the team and an appointment will be arranged for them.
 See ‘How to Refer’ section for contact details.

 If a student discloses to you that they have they have taken an overdose of tablets or have ingested a poisonous substance, call 999 immediately.
 There is no safe amount when it comes to overdoses and other poisonous substances.